 As an electrolyte, magnesium plays an important role, along with and calcium, in muscle contraction.
 “Getting what you need can make a world of difference,” says Small.
 She recommends food sources such as pumpkin seeds, bananas, and avocados for magnesium.
 As for calcium, fortified non-dairy milk often contains more than its cow milk counterpart.
 If you’re thinking of popping supplements instead of looking for food sources, keep in mind that some vitamins are a waste of money—and can even be dangerous.

 Possible deficiency: Fiber and magnesium

 Being backed up (having fewer than three bowel movements per week) has at least a dozen possible causes.
 One that’s common: a lack of fiber in the diet.
 In fact, adults consume just about half of the recommended 38 grams for men and 25 grams for women daily.
 Magnesium also plays a role in moving stool along, says Wagner.
 Along with eating more magnesium-rich foods, you may also consider a 120 mg supplement of magnesium citrate and increasing until regularity improves, she advises.
 And don’t forget the fiber.
 Good choices include lentils, broccoli, and apples.
-Don’t miss the 30 ways to get more fiber into your diet without even trying.
+These are the warning signs your vitamin supplements aren’t going to work.